 If you're in the market for new window treatments, you have plenty of options to choose from—especially if you narrowed your decision down to shades.
 Modern shades can be customized to fit virtually any size window, and there are varieties available to fit any budget and home décor style.
-When it comes to options, some of the most common and popular choices include cordless, light filtering/blocking, blackout liners, cassette valance, and top down bottom up.
+When it comes to options, some of the most common and popular choices include cordless lift, light filtering/blocking, blackout liners, cassette valance, and top-down/bottom-up.

-Love the idea of top down bottom up shades but not sure what variety of shades you want?
+Love the idea of top-down/bottom-up shades but not sure what variety of shades you want?
 Choosing this option won't limit you when you're deciding on window treatments that are perfect for your home.
-In addition to being available in a huge number of colors and patterns, our entire Premium Roman Shades selection is available with a top down bottom up option.
-It's also an available option for many of our cellular shades, with our Deluxe Cordless Top Down Bottom Up Shades featuring the option free of charge.
-If you're looking for a natural and eco-friendly choice, you can't go wrong with our bamboo shades, while our pleated shades are perfect to fill your home with beautiful filtered light.
+In addition to being available in a huge number of colors and patterns, our entire Deluxe Roman Shades selection is available with a top-down/bottom-up option.
+It's also an available option for many of our cellular shades.
+If you're looking for a natural and eco-friendly choice, you can't go wrong with our bamboo shades, with top-down/bottom-up lift.